opengento/codeception-magento-1.9.1.1/README.md

 The idea is to use always a Page method in Cest files.
 You never have to write tests directly in Cest files.

-A Page object have always the same 2 methods:
+A Page object has always the same 2 methods:

 * `MyPage::moveTo`: click (or fill fields) to go to your page
 * `MyPage::amOn`: check if you are on the good page